bethylamine/bethylamine.github.io/library/whatisawomanbot/threads/suicide.md

 permalink: /library/whatisawomanbot/threads/suicide
 ---

+# Suicide

 ### <https://twitter.com/WhatIsAWomanBot/status/1634801971688505349>

-🧵 About transgender suicide / statistics.

-References at the end.
+#### Summary

-Summary: Trans people are at more risk of suicidality due to mental health stressors such as legal barriers, discrimination, lack of acceptance, harassment and assault, fear of transitioning (e.g. losing a life partner) and gender dysphoria.
+Trans people are at more risk of suicidality due to mental health stressors such as legal barriers, discrimination, lack of acceptance, harassment and assault, fear of transitioning (e.g. losing a life partner) and gender dysphoria.
 Gender affirming care is shown to reduce that risk dramatically.
 Using a high suicide rate for a minority group as an attack on said group is incorrect (as the blame is not with them) and alarmingly lacking in compassion.

-🌟 First, a persistent myth...
+#### First, a persistent myth...

 MYTH: Suicide rates increase post-op / only increase with gender affirmation.
 This is a misrepresentation of the so-called "Swedish study", which you can read more about here: <https://transadvocate.com/fact-check-study-shows-transition-makes-trans-people-suicidal_n_15483.htm>